Learning through Interactivity: How to Tell a Story, Part 2

 Click here to view PowerPoint slides (PDF)

-The Institute for Leadership in Education Development (I-LED) presents the third webinar of a 4-part series on interactivity and adult learning.
+The Institute for Leadership in Education Development (I-LED) presents the fourth webinar of a 4-part series on interactivity and adult learning.

 In Part 2 of this webinar, we will break down specific components of storytelling: crafting narratives, interweaving experiences and emotions in storytelling, and setting the stage for a successful story.
 We will finish by discussing storytelling applications online and in-person as a method of education delivery.

 As a result of this session, participants will be better able to:

 - Explain the brain science and adult learning theory of storytelling;

 - Discuss anecdotal vs. allegorical methods of storytelling with a focus on accessibility considerations;